Many pet owners are deciding to try Homeopathy for Pets. What do you need to know to make an informed decision about this method of treatment?

 Some homeopathic remedies affect the emotions and mind as well as the body.

-Why use homeopathy for animals
+Why use Homeopathy for Pets?

 - Homeopathy doesn’t produce the side effects that many drugs do.